 You can also create “nested’ or hierarchical categories for your posts …

-To create a nested category, add a “child” category and then select a “parent” category from the ‘Parent’ drop-down menu …
+To create nested categories, add a “child” category and select a “parent” category from the ‘Parent’ pulldown menu …

-You can also add new categories while creating or editing posts …
+You can also add a new category when creating or editing posts …

 (Add New Category)